A Brief History

 The Early Years

-The Oakville Choral Society (OCS) began in 1960 when a small group of people who loved to sing came together to share that joy and make music together.
-In those years we had various conductors and no fixed location.
+In 1960, a small group of people who loved to sing got together to make music.
+In those early years, the group had various conductors and no fixed location.
 Rehearsals were held in members’ basements, church halls and eventually the Pine Room at Oakville arena.
-One of our earliest conductors was Sidney Bickham
+One of choral group’s earliest conductors was Sidney Bickham.

-Bev Stainton, Music Director 1979-2009
+Bev Stainton, Music Director, 1979-2009

-David Bowser, Music Director 2009 – present
+David Bowser, Music Director, 2009 to present

 David has continued our tradition of community partnership.
 We have sung with the NYCO Symphony Orchestra.
-Our performances often soloists who are winners of the Toronto Mozart Competition.
+Our performances often include soloists who are winners of the Toronto Mozart Competition.

 Oakville Choral has been fortunate to have had several outstanding accompanists.
 One of our earliest accompanists was Edith Bearley, followed by Richard Fiegenbaum and Joyce Hongisto, Marie Harris and Janet King.

 Our Music and Concerts